Icinga/icinga2/doc/14-features.md

 Functionality exists to modify the built in OpenTSDB metric names that the plugin writes to.
 By default this is `icinga.host` and `icinga.service.<servicename>`.

-These prefixes can be modified as necessary to any arbitary string.
+These prefixes can be modified as necessary to any arbitrary string.
 The prefix configuration also supports Icinga macros, so if you rather use `<checkcommand>` or any other variable instead of `<servicename>` you may do so.